TomGenco/au-packages/protonmail/ReadMe.md

 - ICS files won’t open the app.

 ## Notes
-- **The beta version of the Proton Mail desktop app is restricted to anyone with a paid Proton Mail plan.**
 - The installer continues to execute after Chocolatey exits, and will flash on-screen for a brief moment
 - Does not seem to conflict with the Proton Mail Bridge package currently